riktimmers/riktimmers.github.io/index.md

 * [(Some) Previous Work Projects](#some-work-projects)

 ## More detailed explanation of current work projects
 * Palletizers: Created multiple palletizers, ranging from single product, single pick and place, to multi product and multi pick and place configurations.
-Multi gripper options.
+Multiple grippers.
 * Cobot cell for helping with seed treatment: Custom build c++ API for UR10e using TCP communication and URScript.
 Implemented a cobot cell that help an operator with adding a treatment layer around seeds.
 * Cobot cell that sprays fondant on cookies: UR20 and UR3 in c++, user interface in flutter/dart,  Created a two cobot cell for spraying fondant on cookies.
 * Cobot cell for emptying planks from cart in order to palletize them: Two Doosan H2070 in c++, one user interface to control both Cobots.
 A two cobot cell that empties planks from a cart and palletizes them.
 Barcode scanner and Database.